daumling/tiny-imap-filter/README.md

 The field name is the field name of the email header, case-sensitive.
 The email header fields such as "from", "to", "cc" and "bcc" have two subfields "mailbox", "host" and "personal", where "personal" is the full name is present.
 Address these subfields with a dot, like "from.mailbox" to access the sender name without the  "@domain.tld" field.
 If you use email header fields without a subfield, the email address is used.

+Fields that are actually arrays becasue there may e.g. be multiple recipients may cause problems if a rule happens to match an email address that is part of that array.
+Therefore, you can use the config setting "domains" to define a list of domains that rules apply to.
+See below for more info.

-Example: the value "<My Name> name@example.com" in the "from" field is available as:
+Example: the value "\<My Name\> name@example.com" in the "from" field is available as:
 ```
 from.mailbox = "name"
 from.host = "example.com"
-from.personal = "<My Name> name@example.com"
+from.personal = "My Name"
 from = "name@example.com"
 ```
 Please refer to the PHP function [imap_headerinfo()](http://php.net/manual/en/function.imap-headerinfo.php) for a full list of field names and values.